bfi-de/ngsild-graphql/README.md

 # NGSI-LD GraphQL interface

+## Introduction

+This repository provides a GraphQL interface for FIWARE/NGSI-LD context brokers.
+Instead of using the NGSI-LD API directly, it allows application developers to specify their data requirements in terms of GraphQL templates.
+Multiple NGSI-LD entities linked by relationships can thus be retrieved in a single query, instead of one query per entity.
+A rudimentary visualization tool is included, as well.

 ## Run samples

-This requires docker and docker-compose.
-The repository contains two data models along with small sample datasets.
-One of them models rooms, storeys and buildings, the other one models certain entities relevant to the steel production, including production equipment, such as a continuous casting machine, and physical items, such as steel bars.
+The repository contains two small sample setups, each including a data model and sample data.
+Running the samples requires docker and docker-compose.
+The Buildings data model covers rooms, storeys and buildings, the Steel model includes certain entities relevant to the steel production, including production equipment, such as a continuous casting machine, and physical items, such as steel bars.
 The building model is inspired by the [Building Topology Ontology (BOT)](https://www.semantic-web-journal.net/content/bot-building-topology-ontology-w3c-linked-building-data-group-0), whereas the steel model is loosely based on the [SAREF4INMA ontology](https://saref.etsi.org/saref4inma).

 ### Using the provided compose file